CETCandyT/Library-Management-System-2.0/README.md

 6. Display contents of the database
 7. Implemented features to manage the book list, ensuring it remains saved in the database.
 Note that functionality will evolve once SQLite or SQL integrates.
 8. Improved selection list display for better readability and updated user prompt.

+# Library-Management-System-2.0 - GUI Main Entry - Update
+Phase 2 - UI Design - Software Implementation
+The MainFrame.java class serves as an entry point for the GUI user interface.
+This class creates/presents the user with a GUI menu with multiple functions buttons and fields to enter user supplied data information.
+The This user-friendly GUI menu provides functions such as adding, removing, checking books in/out, upload books from a txt file, and database display.

+The Library Management System user will be capable of the following:
+1. Add books
+2. Upload a comma-delimited text file with a list of books.
+3. Remove Books by barcode
+4. Remove book by title
+5. Check out a book
+6. Check in a book
+7. Display contents of the database
+8. Exit the main menu

+As a reminder, these functions will change once SQLite or MySQL database is integrated in phase 3.